paion-data/nexusgraph/docs/docs/development/environment.md

 - `yarn test`: Runs all tests, including unit and integration tests
 - `yarn build`: Builds the app for production to the `build` folder.
 It correctly bundles React in production mode and optimizes the build for the best performance.
 The build is minified and the filenames include the hashes.
-- `cypress:open`: Opens up the [Cypress End-to-End testing](https://docs.cypress.io/guides/overview/why-cypress) dashboard
+- `yarn cypress:open`: Opens up the [Cypress End-to-End testing](https://docs.cypress.io/guides/overview/why-cypress) dashboard
+- `yarn e2e`: Run end-to-end test

+   - `yarn wait-on-dev`: Auxiliary command for e2e test which waits for production server `http://localhost:9000` to become available on CI/CD server

 Happy building awesome knowledge graph app!